TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

 # 22 Uplifted Animal
 Evolution is an incredibly slow process.
 So slow in fact that occasionally someone or something becomes a bit impatient and speeds things along quite a bit.
-These newly sapient animals must reconcile their inteligent
+These newly sapient animals must reconcile their inteligent minds with their unevolved bodies.

 | 1d6 | What was your species' niche in nature? |
 |------|------|